East London Tech City: History

 Plans to help accelerate the growth of the cluster were announced by Prime Minister David Cameron in a speech given in east London on 4 November 2010.
 A year later, Cameron announced that he was appointing entrepreneur Eric van der Kleij to lead the initiative.
 In 2010, there were 85 startup companies in the area.
 By 2011, approximately 200 firms were occupying the area, signifying a rapid increase in interest.
 Wired magazine updated this figure in 2012 and suggested some 5,000 tech companies were located in the wider area centred on the Old Street roundabout.
 Wired maintains a topic on the area.
 In 2015, Douglas McWilliams of the Centre for Economics and Business Research, which is based on Old Street, authored The Flat White Economy: How the Digital Economy Is Transforming London & Other Cities of the Future.

-On 28 September 2011, it was announced that Google had acquired a seven-storey building near Old Street roundabout.
+On 28 September 2011, it was announced that Google had acquired a seven-story building near Old Street roundabout.
 Google said that the building, in Bonhill Street, would host "a range of activities, such as speaker series, hackathons, training workshops and product demonstrations" in addition to providing workspace for new companies.
 The building, known as Campus London, opened in March 2012.

 In 2013, the Nominet Trust selected "5 startups making positive social change" which are based in the cluster: Streetbank, Give What You're Good At, Videre Est Credere, Buddy App and PaveGen.

 A report by EY published in 2016 highlighted the importance of London to the UK's FinTech industry in terms of availability of expertise and demand for services.

-The earlier activities of the Tech City Investment Organisation and its funding by then-Mayor of London Boris Johnson hit the headlines in 2019 concerning his connections to American entrepreneur Jennifer Arcuri.
+The earlier activities of the Tech City Investment Organisation and its funding by the then-Mayor of London Boris Johnson hit the headlines in 2019 concerning his connections to American entrepreneur Jennifer Arcuri.

 Investment

-Investment in London's technology sector was $2.28 billion in 2015, 69 per cent higher than the $1.3 billion raised in 2014.
+Investment in London's technology sector was $2.28 billion in 2015, 69% higher than the $1.3 billion raised in 2014.
 Since 2010, London-based technology companies have collectively raised $5.2 billion of venture capital funding.